irh/freeverb-rs/README.md

 A very basic audio+GUI application that runs the `freeverb::Freeverb` processor.

-You will need `gtk` installed on your system for this to work.
+You will need `gtk4` installed on your system for this to work.

 `examples/app_juce`